Three Nights in Paris: No Seine, Eiffel Tower or Champs Elysee

 I allowed myself another repeat.
 A quick trip to the Sunday Richard Lenoir market – also known as the Bastille market, to pick up some of my favorite foods for a picnic in Parc Monceau.
 If I’m in Paris on a Sunday, I visit this market, and as a result have missed some other great ones like the Bio market on Boulevard Raspail.

 In addition to the great food, this market has very fashionable accessories.
 The three euro polka-dot pashmina is one of the best things I’ve bought at a market, and I’m kicking myself now for not getting more colors.
-There are also huge bricks of lemony smelling Savon de Marseilles, plus great handbag and jewelry vendors.
+There are also huge bricks of lemon scented Savon de Marseilles, plus great handbag and jewelry vendors.